Picture book: Interactive design in print picture books

+Interactive design in digital picture books

+With the popularity of digital devices, children have more access to digital reading.
+Many studies analyze the impacts of digital books compared to traditional books, and the finding turns positive and negative depending on the variables.
+One of the studies shows that digital books could benefit children's reading outcomes if the design of digital enhancement aligns with the story content.
+However, if the digital enhancement is unrelated to the narrative, like games, it will negatively impact children's attention from reading, leading to poor comprehension.

+Recent research from the University of Stavanger presents many useful findings for designers regarding digital children's book design.
+Rather than weigh the advantages and disadvantages of digital children's books, it was focused on book design enhancements that could be optimized to increase children's learning.
+The most significant finding from this research supports previous studies on book design enhancement.
+Children benefit in meaning-making when the enhancement is designed to align with the story, like providing background knowledge of the story event.
+In contrast, children will be distracted if the design enhancement does not support the storyline, as with the pop-up dictionary emended in the story.

 Awards

 In 1938, the American Library Association (ALA) began presenting the Caldecott Medal for the most distinguished American picture book published in the year, awarded to the book's illustrator.
 The Caldecott Medal was established as a sister award to the ALA's Newbery Medal, which since 1922 has been awarded to the most distinguished American children's book published in the year.
 During the mid-forties to early fifties, Caldecott honorees included Marcia Brown, Barbara Cooney, Roger Duvoisin, Berta and Elmer Hader, Robert Lawson, Robert McCloskey, Dr. Seuss, Maurice Sendak, Ingri and Edgar Parin d'Aulaire, Leo Politi, Tasha Tudor, and Leonard Weisgard.

 The Kate Greenaway Medal was established in the United Kingdom in 1955 in honour of the children's illustrator, Kate Greenaway.
 The medal is given annually to an outstanding work of illustration in children's literature (not necessarily in a picture book).
 It is awarded by Chartered Institute of Library and Information Professionals (CILIP).
 The Deutscher Jugendliteraturpreis (German Youth literature prize) has included a category for picture books since 1965.
 The IBBY Hans Christian Andersen Award for Illustration has been awarded since 1966.
 The Boston Globe-Horn Book Award, first presented in 1967, includes a category for picture books.

 In 2006, the ALA started awarding the Geisel Award, named after Dr. Seuss, to the most distinguished beginning reader book.
 The award is presented to both the author and illustrator, in "literary and artistic achievements to engage children in reading."
 The Golden Pinwheel Young Illustrators Award was established in China in 2015.
 It includes an award for Chinese works and an international award.